 - Avoid certain prebiotics like lactulose.
 Lactulose is also used as an osmotic laxative that treats constipation and liver problems.
 If you have CV and need to use a laxative, avoid lactulose, and try other laxatives instead.

 - Baking soda sitz bath.

 - Baking soda capsules or tablets.
-You can find these on Amazon.

 - Change tampon to pads for menstrual hygiene.